thelondonsmiths/Solex_ser_recon_EN/README.md

 - For no shift, leave the "Pixel offset" box at the default of '0'
 - Specify the output of a particular shift by entering a single number or particular values separated by commas: 'a,b,c,d,e' etc
 - For a range x to y with an interval of w, use colons: 'x:y:w'
-- If 'w' not specified, the default is 1 so  'x:y' will produce the range x, x+1, x+2, ... y-2, y-1, y
+- If 'w' is not specified, the default is 1 so  'x:y' will produce the range x, x+1, x+2, ... y-2, y-1, y
 - x, y, a, b, c can be positive or negative integers; the number w can only be a positive integer
 - Batch pixel shift processing of a batch of files is allowed